dbltnk/cop-reader/README.md

 # cop-reader

+## Credits & License

+This is being developed by Alexander Zacherl (alexander.zacherl@googlemail.com) and I have not yet figured out how to license it.

+This project uses [Tufte CSS](https://github.com/edwardtufte/tufte-css) as a foundation for its styling, which is licensed under the MIT License.
+Copyright (c) 2014 Dave Liepmann.
+See [LICENSE-TUFTE-CSS](LICENSE-TUFTE-CSS) for the full license text.

 ## Goal:
 Make the [latest draft](https://digital-strategy.ec.europa.eu/en/library/second-draft-general-purpose-ai-code-practice-published-written-independent-experts) of the EU AI Act Code of Practice more accessible and improve usability for a wide range of stakeholders on both mobile and desktop devices.